 Or the related misconception: “An air conditioner doesn’t need maintenance every year.”
 The truth is that an air conditioner needs to have regular service to inspect and tune it up annually.
 (Spring is the best time for it, but any time during the year is better than not doing it at all.)
 If a homeowner skips routine maintenance simply because the AC appears to be working just fine, they’ll soon have an air conditioner that doesn’t work fine—or possibly not at all!
 Regular maintenance also protects energy efficiency, elongates system life, and keeps the warranty valid.

 An air conditioner doesn’t consume refrigerant as it runs.
 It circulates the same amount, known as the AC’s charge, throughout its service life.
 Under normal circumstances, there’s no need to put any more refrigerant into the system.
-In fact, adding refrigerant will create an “overcharged” AC that will break down.
+Adding refrigerant will create an “overcharged” AC that will break down.
 An AC only needs more refrigerant added in case of leaks.

 Because people often assume the AC filter cleans their air, they don’t regularly replace the filter as long as their air seems fine.
 But this filter is there to protect the interior of the air conditioner, not clean household air.
 Unless the filter is changed out every 1 to 3 months, it will hamper AC efficiency and effectiveness.